-- Peel then chop the potatoes into equal chunks (you can always leave the peel on - it’s quicker, and healthier too)
+- Peel then chop the potatoes into equal chunks (you can always leave the peel on - it’s quicker.)

-- After 30 mins, remove from oven and add the rosemary (if you put it in at the start it can burn), salt, pepper and a dash of vinegar
+After 30 mins, remove from oven and add the rosemary (if you put it in at the start it can burn), salt, pepper and vinegar.

-- Optional: at the middle stage of cooking you can add some red onions (sliced in rings) which also roast up really nicely.
+- At the middle stage of cooking you can add some red onions (sliced in rings) which also roast up really nicely.
 Make sure they’re also covered in oil

 - Enjoy your perfect roast potatoes!